-Every patient brings their own cultural history into every interaction.
-Culturally competent practitioners are aware of this when communicating with patients.
+Every patient brings their own personal, cultural, emotional, and physical history into every interaction.
+Culturally competent practitioners are aware of all the possibilities when communicating with patients.
+Tabs in the guide focus on ethnicity and culture, sexual and gender identity, and physical and mental disabilities.

 Looking for articles on cultural competence?